algosup/2023-2024-project-4-sportshield-team-8/documents/technicalSpecifications/technicalSpecifications.md

 ### NFC

-Unfortunately, [There is no working library to interact with the NFC](https://github.com/Seeed-Studio/wiki-documents/discussions/214?sort=new) as of 19/03/2024 as per Seed Studio.
+Unfortunately, [there is no working library to interact with the NFC](https://github.com/Seeed-Studio/wiki-documents/discussions/214?sort=new) as of 19/03/2024 as per Seed Studio.

 A solution would be to use assembly and registers<sub>[p.208](https://infocenter.nordicsemi.com/pdf/nRF52840_PS_v1.7.pdf#page=208)</sub> to make the NFC work.
 This is not a priority.